-The development of the Mariner field will contribute more than 250 mmbbls reserves with average plateau production of around 55,000 barrels per day.
+The development of the Mariner field will contribute more than 300 million barrels of oil with average plateau production of around 55,000 barrels per day.
 The field will provide a long term cash-flow over 30 years.
-Production is expected to commence in 2018.
+Production is expected to commence during the first half of 2019.

 The steel jacket was installed in the field during the summer of 2015.
 The topsides modules are being constructed by Daewoo Shipbuilding & Marine Engineering Co., Ltd. (DSME).

 Heavy oil projects have required the development of pioneering technology.
 Since its discovery in 1981, the Mariner field has been subject to a number of development studies by different operators.
 Equinor was the first company to put forward a development concept that will fully address the complexities of this field.